-“You people see a corpse, because I needed a way in.
+“You people saw a corpse, because I needed you to see a corpse.
 But, it’s not a corpse.”

-In the room at the top of the east tower, the prisoner looked out through the window onto the narrow land bridge that was barely visible under the soft glow of the moon.
+In the room at the top of the east tower, the man from cell number six looked out through the window onto the narrow land bridge that was barely visible under the soft glow of the moon.
 He saw something.
 He looked back across the room to see Peter and Steph talking to one another; he couldn’t tell what about.
 They didn’t see what he saw.
 He returned his gaze to the window, through the window.
 From the wilderness, someone was approaching.

-“He’s here,” the prisoner said, quietly, in wonderment.
+“He’s here,” the man said, quietly, in wonderment.
 A smile was spreading across his face.
 It was finally happening.
 Soon enough, he would be rewarded for his efforts.